samugi/apicast-configopt/README.md

 - Scan for issues based on host routing / path routing / path routing only modes
 - Interactive mode to scan the configuration and output the fixed version

-## Known issues:
-- Outputed configurations are missing most fields from the outer objects and are only reliable for the mapping rules structure